ehsansh84/resume/resume.md

 `docker` `CICD pipelines` `kubernetes` `argocd` `ansible`
 - Other:
 `linux` `bash` `nginx` `haproxy`

+### Green Web Holding 2021-present
+**Senior Backend Developer/Team lead**
+- Increased developer's operating efficiency by providing structure, CI/CD pipelines, development tools and guidelines.
+- Spending time to hold training camps for developers.
+- Lead the team to develop AWS like microservices.

+### Ariana Holding 2017-2021
+**Senior Backend Developer/Team lead**
+- Creating Miz and Miz and Miz News Hub projects as you can read about below
+- Organising frontend and mobile team to deliver reliable code by consulting them
+- Lead the team to develop AWS like microservices.

 ### Projects
 >#### Senior Backend Developer – `K8S Cluster manager` 2021